-(1) Per share calculations were performed using average shares.
+Per share calculations were performed using average shares.

-Total return is computed based on New York Stock Exchange market price of the Fund's shares and excludes the effect of brokerage commissions.
-Dividends and distributions are assumed to be reinvested at the prices obtained under the Fund's dividend reinvestment plan.
+2 Total return is computed based on NYSE market price of the Fund's shares and excludes the effect of brokerage commissions.
+Distributions are assumed to be reinvested at the prices obtained under the Fund's dividend reinvestment plan.